How to View the CSS of an Elementor Page

 The class names you find here, such as .elementor-element-abc1234 or .elementor-widget-heading, are what you copy when writing custom CSS to target that specific element.

 Elementor Pro includes a built-in Custom CSS panel for every widget, column, and section.
 This scopes any CSS you add to that element only.
+This feature requires Elementor Pro it is not available in the free version.

 - Open the page in the Elementor editor.